brianchase/windycity/README.md

 reference lists according to [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-It accurately handles a wide range of citations and includes a set of options and commands to accommodate special circumstances.
+It accurately handles a wide range of citations and includes a set of options and commands to support special circumstances.
 It also has extensive support for citing and arranging different kinds of editors, translators, and compilers within a single citation.
 These features make Windy City especially suitable for academic work.